Labor Day. The history is a little more interesting than just picnics and hot dogs.

 - the Socialist Party of America, 1901.

-Debs ran five time for U.S. President on Socialist Party of America ticket.
-As he won zero electoral votes, he opposed to the electoral process.
+Debs ran five time for U.S. President as a socialist, 1900 till 1920.
+He won zero electoral votes, so he wanted to get rid of America's electoral process.

-When World War One started, Eugene Debs urged resistance to the draft.
+When World War One started, Debs urged resistance to the draft.

 Lenin wrote "On the Appeal of the German Independents," February 1919, (Lenin Miscellany XXIV, 1933; Lenin Collected Works, 1971, Moscow.)